-As the Department of Psychology has a very collaborative, interdisciplinary relationship amongst across the schools and colleges of Auburn University, laboratory, computer and practicum facilities are located throughout campus.
+As the Department of Psychological Sciences has a very collaborative, interdisciplinary relationship amongst across the schools and colleges of Auburn University, laboratory, computer and practicum facilities are located throughout campus.
 The department has facilities for research with humans (in individual and/or social settings) and animals.
 Several psychology faculty members have animal laboratories and office space in the Biological Research Facility and the Auburn University MRI Research Center.
 In addition, collaborative bridges exist in schools or colleges in Veterinary Medicine, Human Sciences, Human Development and Family Studies, Kinesiology, and Business that can provide additional research opportunities and space.
 Computing facilities, internet access, and a library committed to meeting the standards of the Association of Research Libraries are also readily available.
-Below are the main facilities for the Department of Psychology.
+Below are the main facilities for the Department of Psychological Sciences.

-The Department of Psychology occupies the first two floors of Thach Hall, a recently renovated office and classroom building in the center of campus which contains faculty and graduate student offices, research space and seminar rooms.
+The Department of Psychological Sciences occupies the first two floors of Thach Hall, a recently renovated office and classroom building in the center of campus which contains faculty and graduate student offices, research space and seminar rooms.
 A computer laboratory classroom is also available for hands-on teaching of pivotal courses such as research methods and statistics.
 Many of the Department’s experimental faculty hold offices and research space (1st floor) in the building.

-The Department of Psychology occupies much of Cary Hall, which is the location of the Auburn University Psychological Services Center.
+The Department of Psychological Sciences occupies much of Cary Hall, which is the location of the Auburn University Psychological Services Center.
 Located on main campus, Cary Hall is easily accessible and provides a newly renovated, quiet, comfortable clinical space for students and patients alike.
 In addition, many of the Department’s clinical faculty are housed in Cary Hall, with research laboratory space on the first and second floors.

 AU MRI Research Center (AUMRIRC)

-The Samuel Ginn College of Engineering houses a state of the art MRI research facility that is heavily utilized by the Department of Psychology faculty and students.
+The Samuel Ginn College of Engineering houses a state of the art MRI research facility that is heavily utilized by the Department of Psychological Sciences faculty and students.
 Located 1 mile from the center of campus (and accessible via the Tiger Transit), the AUMRIRC has a Siemens 7T MAGNETOM and a Siemens 3T Verio scanner, with 32-channel head coils, and advanced stimulus presentation equipment.
 Additionally, MR-compatible eye tracking, EEG, and psychophysiological equipment is available to researchers, allowing for novel investigations of mind-body interactions.
 The center also boasts an impressive computing cluster for the analysis of large functional neuroimaging datasets.
 For a complete description of the Auburn University MRI Research Center, please visit their website or Facebook page.

 Biological Research Facility